+1 (506) 500-5957 sales@monovm.com

 id username

-In case you do not write the name of the username, the command automatically displays the current logged-in user.
+If you do not write the username's name, the command automatically displays the current logged-in user.

-Moving on, there are many group names assigned to the groups by default in Linux.
+Moving on, many group names are assigned to the groups by default in Linux.
 Here is a list for you:

 adm: The user can keep a check on the Linux system logs.